 - Is it possible to use EBS gp2 instead of io1, achieve same performance and save 50%?

 - How to optimize AWS EBS using LVM and reduce cost

 - How to create thin provisioned AWS EBS volumes and save a ton!

 FittedCloud Cloud Cost Optimization Solutions

 FittedCloud offers machine learning based cloud cost optimization solutions.
 Our current AWS cost optimization solution includes machine learning driven actionable advisories with click through actions for EC2, EBS, RDS, DynamoDB, ElastiCache, ElasticSearch, AutoScale, Lambda, etc. and full/lights out automation for EC2, EBS, DynamoDB and RDS.
 Data shows that our solutions save customers up to 50% of their cost on AWS.
-For a 14-day Premium free trial, please visit https://www.fittedcloud.com/register-now/.
+For more details, please visit https://www.fittedcloud.com/.